astropy-learn/dev-guide/README.md

 ## Design
 ### Repos
-- _action--execute-convert_: a custom GitHub action that builds (executes and converts to html and pdf) a given notebook.
+- _action--execute-convert_: a custom GitHub action that executes and converts a given notebook to html and pdf.
+   - Used by each tutorial repo in workflows/build.yml
+   - Uses astropy-tutorials/scripts/execute-convert.py
 - _action--pre-process_: a custom GitHub action that populates the [configuration script](https://github.com/astropy-learn/astropy-tutorials/blob/main/_config.yml) used by Jupyter Book to build a given notebook.
 - _astropy-tutorials_: its _scripts_ directory contains .py and .yml scripts used in custom GitHub actions to build the notebooks.
 Any organization-wide issues should be opened here.
 - _learn-astropy_: hosts the website homepage (https://learn.astropy.org) and serves the rendered (HTML) notebooks to the site.